YifanYuan3/YifanYuan3.github.io/index.md

 Welcome to Yifan Yuan's website!

 **NEWS [Mar.
+2024]**: our paper [Demystifying a CXL Type2 Device: A Heterogeneous Cooperative Computing Perspective](https://yifanyuan3.github.io/publication/cxl2), the first-ever paper based on real CXL Type-2 device, has been accepted by MICRO'24.

+**NEWS [Mar.
 2024]**: our paper [Nomad: Non-Exclusive Memory Tiering via Transactional Page Migration](https://yifanyuan3.github.io/publication/nomad) has been accepted by OSDI'24.

 **NEWS [Mar.
 2024]**: our paper [Intel Accelerator Ecosystem: An SoC-Oriented Perspective](https://yifanyuan3.github.io/publication/isca2024),  describing Intel's years' efforts on building hardware-software ecosystems for data-intensive accelerators, has been accepted by ISCA'24 Industry Track.